 Karl Malone was the blue (blue-collar work-ethic, more reserved demeanor) to Charles Barkley's red oni (party animal, loud, very outspoken).
 Among the Utah Jazz, though, Malone was red (earthy Southerner) and John Stockton (serious Pacific Northwesterner) was blue.

 Martina Navratilova and Chris Evert had a long-running Friendly Rivalry in the 1980s with Navratilova being the more openly emotional and passionate one and Evert gaining the nickname of "Ice Queen" for her cool and steely demeanor on court.

-The choleric John McEnroe and the imperturbable Bjorn Borg had one of the most famous tennis rivalries in spite of its relatively short length, mainly because of their perfectly contrasting "fire and ice" personalities.
+The choleric John McEnroe and the imperturbable Björn Borg had one of the most famous tennis rivalries in spite of its relatively short length, mainly because of their perfectly contrasting "fire and ice" personalities.
 Additionally, the robotic-seeming Ivan Lendl could be said to be a replacement blue oni for McEnroe after Borg's retirement.

-Venus Williams (blue oni) and Serena Williams (red oni)
+Venus Williams (blue oni) and Serena Williams (red oni).